 - Better developed communication skills

-- Incentive to stay active and in shape
+- Incentives to stay active and in shape

 - More concerned about health as we age